A list of past and upcoming readings available here.

 • Flanders Poetry Celebration: collaboration with poet Paul Demets for the European Poetry Festival, Southbank Centre curated by S J Fowler (June 2022)

 • Text and script commissioned as part of Emily Speed‘s solo show ‘Flatland’ for Tate Liverpool (Oct 2021 – Jun 2022).
-A reading of the work was produced by Alice Gilmour — available to listen on this page — and a British Sign Language interpretation was provided by Drew Ledson.
+A reading of the work was produced by Alice Gilmour — available to listen on here — and a British Sign Language interpretation was provided by Drew Ledson.

 • Short story cycle Gambits commissioned for BBC Radio 4, featuring a fictional Essex village, follies, and chess.
 Broadcast throughout the winter 2021, the programmes were produced by Justine Willett with readers including Anton Lesser, Adrian Scarborough and Stephen Mangan.